 Once you have used our template to draft a Grievance letter, it would be a really good idea to send it to us for feedback (along with copies of all the previous documentation relating to the application).
 We can advise you on any ways that you may be able to strengthen your Grievance letter before submission.

 And finally, if your Grievance is not upheld, you can potentially appeal to the Academic Board.
-This is your final avenue of appeal within the University, and you can read about the process here.
-Pay particular attention to Step 3: Contact the Student Union Advocacy Service!
+This is your final avenue of appeal within the University, and you can read about the process on the Academic Board’s website, paying particular attention to Step 3: Contact the Student Union Advocacy Service!
 We can advise on your prospects for an appeal, the grounds upon which it could be based, and the best way to convey your arguments.
 We can also attend the appeal hearing with you and assist you with making your case to the Board.
+You can get some guidance to make a start yourself on our Appeals page, before you contact us for advice.